Computer Buying Guide

 Random Access Memory can store a small amount of data, but with extremely high speeds.
 RAM is volatile, meaning it loses all the data stored in it when the power goes off.

 Getting more RAM does not improve performance, unless the program you're using actually needs more.

-Currently to use more than 4GB, you have to have a lot of programs and browser tabs open, be editing video or large audio or image files, or be using some other specialized data processing app.
-8GB is considered fairly standard these days for gaming and power users.
-16GB or more is currently only useful for people operating on a ton of data - large databases, video editing, multiple Virtual Machines etc.
+Currently, to use more than 8GB, you have to have a lot of programs and browser tabs open, be editing video or large audio or image files, or be using some other specialized data processing app.
+8GB is considered fairly standard these days for general day to day use.
+16GB or more is currently only useful for people operating on a ton of data - Gaming, large databases, video editing, multiple Virtual Machines etc.

-A hard disk drive (HDD) is one of two options for storing your data, along with solid state drives (SSD).
+A hard disk drive (HDD) is one of two options for storing your data, along with solid-state drives (SSD).
 Both options can be used to install your operating system and applications, as well as any files, such as videos, audio, and documents.
 HDD’s are slower than SSD’s, but you get larger amounts of storage for your money.
 SSD’s have no moving parts and as such are faster and less prone to failure than HDD’s.
-A 250GB Hard drive is sufficient for most users.
+A 128-256GB solid-state drive is recommended for the average user.

 The graphics card (also known as the ‘video card’) is a piece of hardware containing the Graphics Processing Unit (GPU), which builds pictures and then displays them on your screen.

 Your resolution typically has the greatest impact on your GPU's performance.
 1920x1080, also known as 1080p, is the standard resolution for modern gaming, but a mid-tier/low-tier GPU’s may play modern games more easily at reduced resolutions.